DarrenAtherton49/UpNext/Backlog.md

     + Link to UserReport to suggest improvements
 - Figure out the best tabs to show in discover
 - Go through TODOs
-- Abstract Dao's and Retrofit services behind a 'DataSource' interface for testing
+- Abstract the Dao's and Retrofit services behind a 'DataSource' interface for testing
 - Make sure that menu item navigation is implemented on all screens (e.g. for settings)
 - Ensure that all ViewHolders use 'LayoutContainer' from kotlin android extensions on ViewHolders for view caching
 - Unit tests